 It’s more than OK to lead while you bleed sometimes.

 Lola Dada-Olley is an attorney, disability inclusion advocate, mom, wife, and podcast host.
-She chronicled her family’s multi-generational autism journey with the launch of the “Not Your Mama’s Autism” podcast in 2020.
-Part audio memoir/part interview-style podcast, Lola touches on topics such as societal stigma, culture, the intersection of race and disability, healthcare, community policing, and corporate disability inclusion efforts.
+She chronicled her family’s multigenerational autism journey in the “Not Your Mama’s Autism” podcast in 2020.
+In it, Lola touches on topics such as societal stigma, culture, the intersection of race and disability, healthcare, community policing, and corporate disability inclusion efforts.
 She is also on the board of directors of two nonprofit organizations centered on increasing access to healthcare, community supports, and/or vocational opportunities for people with disabilities.
-In 2020, Lola gave the TEDx talk “Your Path is Your Purpose,” where she explains how a series of seemingly disjointed life events led her to where she is today.
+In 2021, Lola gave the TEDx talk “Your Path is Your Purpose,” where she explains how some seemingly disjointed life events led her to where she is today.